e4fx/friction-vault/README.md

 # Friction Vault: A Local Password Locker

 A standalone, privacy-focused desktop application designed for friction-based password management.
 Built specifically to set up screen-time and app blockers on mobile devices without consciously remembering or retaining the passcode.
-An electron app comparable to https://password-locker.com/ but locally.
+Comparable and a good alternative to https://password-locker.com/ but locally.
-This project was made with assistance from AI tools.
+This project was made with the assistance of AI.

 ---